Genez-io/deployapps-landing-page/content/posts/integrate_stripe_payments_with_a_genezio_backend_and_react.md

 thumbnail: /images/integrate_stripe_payments_with_a_genezio_backend_and_react.webp
 preview: This guide will walk you through integrating Stripe payments using a genezio backend and a React frontend.
 Integrating a web app with a payment gateway can be challenging, even if Stripe provides most of the functionality out of the box.
 # meta data start
-description: "Learn how to integrate Stripe payments into your Genezio backend with React.
+description: "Learn how to integrate Stripe payments into your DeployApps backend with React.
 Follow our step-by-step guide for seamless payment integration."
 meta_og_url: "https://genezio.com/blog/integrate-stripe-payments/"
 meta_og_image: "https://genezio.com/images/integrate_stripe_payments_with_a_genezio_backend_and_react.webp"
 url: "/blog/integrate-stripe-payments/"